-In millions of Russian Roubles 31 December 2015 31 December 2014
+In millions of Russian Roubles 31 December 2016 31 December 2015

 Securities available for sale

-Corporate bonds 4 594 3 034
+Corporate bonds - 4 594

-Municipal and subfederal bonds 1 220 1 486
+Municipal and subfederal bonds - 1 220

-Federal loan bonds (OFZ) - 1 362

-Total securities available for sale pledged under repurchase agreements 5 814 5 882
+Total securities available for sale pledged under repurchase agreements - 5 814

 Securities held to maturity

-Corporate Eurobonds - 20 396

-Corporate bonds 2 022 -
+Corporate bonds - 2 022

-Total securities held to maturity pledged under repurchase agreements 2 022 20 396
+Total securities held to maturity pledged under repurchase agreements - 2 022

-Total investment securities pledged under repurchase agreements 7 836 26 278
+Total investment securities pledged under repurchase agreements - 7 836

-Corporate bonds are securities denominated in Russian Roubles issued by major Russian companies.
-Corporate bonds are traded at a discount or premium to face value and carry a coupon payable semi-annually (31 December 2014: payable quarterly, semi-annually or yearly).
-As at 31 December 2015, these bonds have maturity dates from February 2017 to October 2024 (31 December 2014: from September 2015 to September 2032) and coupon rates from 7.55% to 11.0% p.a.
-(31 December 2014: 7.6% to 10.3% p.a.).
+As at 31 December 2015, corporate bonds were securities denominated in Russian Roubles issued by major Russian companies.
+Corporate bonds were traded at a discount or premium to face value and carried a coupon payable semi-annually.
+These bonds had maturity dates from February 2017 to October 2024 and coupon rates from 7.55% to 11.0% p.a.

-Municipal and subfederal bonds are represented by bonds issued by Russian municipal and subfederal authorities.
-These bonds are traded at a discount or premium to face value and carry a coupon payable quarterly or semi-annually.
-As at 31 December 2015, these bonds have maturity dates from November 2018 to June 2022 (31 December 2014: from July 2018 to July 2021) and coupon rates from 7.0% to 13.26% p.a.
-(31 December 2014: from 8.2% to 11.5% p.a.).
+As at 31 December 2015, municipal and subfederal bonds were represented by bonds issued by Russian municipal and subfederal authorities.
+These bonds were traded at a discount or premium to face value and carried a coupon payable quarterly or semi-annually.
+These bonds had maturity dates from November 2018 to June 2022 and coupon rates from 7.0% to 13.26% p.a.